sofarocean/sofar-api-client-js/README.md

-# SOFAR JavaScript SDK
+# SOFAR API Client

-Welcome to the SOFAR JavaScript/TS SDK.
+Welcome to the SOFAR API Client.
 It is a simple and easy to use way to access the following API endpoints:

 -   Marine Weather